Minime998/Minime998/README.md

 My name is Noah.
 I'm from Toronto, Canada.

-    📚 (BSc) Computer Science at Wilfrid Laurier University 🔭 I’m currently working with Rust and Wasm
+    📚 (HBSc) Honours Computer Science at Wilfrid Laurier University 🏢 Working as a Junior Software Dev.
+    🔭 I’m currently working with Java and Spring

 BIO:

     😄 Pronouns: (He/Him)
-    📔 What I use: 🐍python, C, and ☕java
+    📔 What I use: 🐍python, Rust, and ☕java
     💬 Ping me about projects, gaming, or for any additonal info 📫 Reach me: [Linkedin](https://www.linkedin.com/in/noah-fedosoff-12565023a/)